-Your goal with this document is to clearly show them you're the right person to help with something they need to get done.
-If you can communicate your solutions better than others, you win - even if you're way more expensive.
+Your goal with this document is to clearly show them you're the right person to help with the project.
+If you can communicate your solutions better than others, you win - even if you're way more expensive (so long as you can prove the value you bring to the table).
 Remember: when value exceeds cost, transactions take place.

 How to Determine What to Include in Your Design Proposal

-What to include in your design proposal really depends on the type of project that you're presenting and your relationship with the prospective client.
+Every proposal follows a basic structure, but it's up to you to decide what you want to include as it can vary depending on the type of project you're presenting and your relationship with the prospective client.

-If you were just introduced to this new potential client or are approaching it from a cold outreach or via Linkedin, oftentimes more information is better.
-Including a Bio, testimonials, and case studies are all important here.
+If you were just introduced to a potential client or are approaching it from a cold outreach, oftentimes more information is better.
+Including a bio, testimonials, and case studies are all important here.

 1. Cover Page